 Figure 5.
 Characterization of a new scutellarin isomer. (a) Standard scutellarin and isolated compound were eluted with different retention times in LC-HRMS analysis. (b) Key NMR correlations of isolated compound.
 1D-NOESY and1D-ROESY correlations are represented by red and green two-way arrows, respectively (left).
 A three-bond HMBC correlation from H-1’’ to C-8 (right).

 Figure 6.
 Organ-specific isoscutellarein 8-glucuronide peak areas in 7 Scutellaria species, as determined via High Performance Liquid Chromatography (HPLC).
 Peak areas were averaged from tissue samples taken from 3 biological replicates, and error bars represent standard error.
+Asterisk (*) indicates p-value < 0.05 relative to S. baicalensis for the same organ and flavone.

 TABLES

 Table 1.
-Organ-specific flavone concentrations collected from 7 Scutellaria speces via High Performance Liquid Chromatography (HPLC).
+Organ-specific flavone concentrations and peak areas collected from 7 Scutellaria species via High Performance Liquid Chromatography (HPLC).

-Table 2.
-Organ-specific isoscutellarein 8-G peak areas collected from 7 Scutellaria species.

 Supplemental materials

 Figure S1.
 Proposed 4´-hydroxyflavone and 4´-deoxyflavone pathway with structures of glycosylated flavones included.
 Enzyme names in blue are specific isoforms that have been identified in S. baicalensis, and enzyme names in black are general names.
 Flavones that were quantified have names in bold and are numbered to match the labeling of Figure 2.

+Figure.
+S2.
+UV spectra of (a) apigenin, (b) apigenin 7-G, (c) scutellarein, (d) scutellarin, (e) hispidulin, (f) hispiduloside, (g) chrysin, (h) chrysin 7-G, (i) baicalein, (k) oroxylin A, (l) oroxyloside, (m) wogonin, and (n) wogonoside, and (p) isoscutellarein 8-G. All spectra collected from standards except for isoscutellarein 8-G, which was collected from isolated fraction sent for further analysis.

-Figure S2.
+Figure S3.
 MS (a), and MS/MS (b) spectra of standard scutellarin and isolated compound.